junxit/us-congress-bills-113/metadata.md

 - 2013-09-24 — Committee on Rules and Administration.
 Original measure reported to Senate by Senator Schumer.
 Without written report.(text of measure as reported in Senate: CR S6755-6759)
 - 2013-09-24 — Introduced in Senate
 - 2013-09-24 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 198.
+- 2013-10-03 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.(consideration: CR S7170)
+- 2013-10-03 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S7170)